Currency Wars Heat up as Central Banks Race to Cut Rates

-Next month marks the beginning of the Chinese Year of the Ram, but for now it looks as if 2015 will be the Year of the Central Banks.
+The Chinese Year of the Ram will kick off at the end of this month, but for now it looks as if 2015 will be the Year of the Central Banks.

 Indeed, amid rock-bottom oil prices, deflation fears and slowing growth, policymakers from every corner of the globe are enacting some sort of monetary easing program.
-This month alone, 14 countries have cut rates and loosened borrowing standards, the most recent one being Russia.
+Last month alone, 14 countries cut rates and loosened borrowing standards, the most recent one being Russia.

 A weak currency makes export prices more competitive and can help give inflation a boost, among other benefits.

 “The U.S. seems to be the only country right now that doesn’t mind having a strong currency,” says John Derrick, Director of Research here at U.S. Global Investors.

 Since July, major currencies have fallen more than 15 percent against the greenback.

 Two weeks ago, Switzerland’s central bank surprised markets by unpegging the Swiss franc from the euro in an attempt to protect its currency, known as a safe haven, against a sliding European bill.
 Its 10-year bond yield then retreated into negative territory, meaning investors are essentially paying the government to lend it money.

 This and other monetary shifts have huge effects on commodities, specifically gold.
 As I told Resource Investing News last week: